IamLiesa/blog_21moves/content/blog/six-benefits-you-didn't-know-stretching-would-have-on-your-body.md

 **Pigeon Pose** (*Kapotasana*)

-The pigeon pose is a hip opener that increases the external range of motion of the femur in the hip socket and lengthens the hip flexors.
+The pigeon pose is a **hip opener that increases the external range of motion of the femur in the hip socket and lengthens the hip flexors**.

 Begin the pigeon pose with a downward facing dog.
 Then raise your right leg straight up to the sky.
 Slide it forward, bend your right knee so that the outside of your shin is placed under your torso and your foot behind your left wrist.
 Now slide your left leg back behind you and let the front of your thigh sit on the floor.
 Next, lower the outside of your right buttock to the floor.
 The right heel should now be in front of your left hip and both hands on either side of your leg.